brucenwalker/bostelweb/index.md

                             <img class="data-point__img" src="/assets/alert-badge.svg" alt="Alert" aria-hidden="true" />
                             <h4>Skin cancers are among the most frequent ones</h4>
                         </div>
-                        <p>Currently, between 2 and 3 million non-melanoma skin cancers and 132,000 melanoma skin cancers occur globally each year.
+                        <p>About 1 million non-melanoma skin cancers and 288,000 malignant melanoma (MM) cancers occurred globally in 2018.
 One in every three cancers diagnosed is a skin cancer and, according to Skin Cancer Foundation Statistics, one in every five Americans will develop skin cancer in their lifetime.</p>
                     </div>
                     <div class="data-point">
                         <div class="data-point__title">